jaroslavmerta/jaroslavmerta/README.md

 - 👋 Hi, I’m Jaroslav Merta a I speak Czech and English
-- 👀 I’m interested in JavaScript and Node.js
+- 👀 I’m interested in JavaScript
-- 🌱 I’m currently learning Node.js
+- 🌱 I’m currently learning Node.js and React
 - 📫 How to reach me log.merta@gmail.com

 <!---